Want to become plastic-free in HK?

 14. Bulk detergent in bulk that you can refill

 You can reduce your plastic when it comes to cleaning with bulk products, like these five-liter bottles of laundry detergent, dish soap, and more.

 Love eating out?
-Eschew disposable cutlery and have a beautiful bamboo set of cutlery in your bag that you can take home and wash up.
-Bakbamboo has teamed up with Liz Fry, and they sell some adorable Hong Kong-themed bamboo cutlery sets.
+Eschew disposable cutlery and have a beautiful bamboo set of cutlery in your bag to take home and wash up.

 Where can I shop for eco-friendly products in Hong Kong?